(UPDATED – November 1, 2018)

 - Aeon Mall

 We began the day at the Nagoya Fish Market.
 Visiting fish markets in Japan and South Korea is always a sight to see.
-Nagoya’s market was smaller and not much of tourist area, but restaurants around it offer travelers a glimpse of local seafood cuisine.
+Nagoya’s market was smaller and not much of a tourist area, but restaurants around it offer travelers a glimpse of local seafood cuisine.

 We took our breakfast in Osu, the famed covered shopping street near Osu Kannon Temple.
 The district’s shops opens at 10 a.m., and it gets easily filled with tourists looking for a bargain.